Soil-Building

 Building on the soil-building focus above, chop and drop helps you to build soil faster and cheaper, while also suppressing weeds.

 The idea here is to treat your garden beds and plots as their own compost heaps.
-Afterall, leaves stalks stems and branches in forests are not carried off to some compost pile and only brought back after being broken down - the compost in place.
+Afterall, leaves, stalks, stems, and branches in forests are not carried off to some compost pile and only brought back after being broken down - they compost in place.

 Chop and drop seeks to mimic this natural process simply letting dead leaves and plants compost where they fall.